Struggling merchants, insurers battle over pandemic coverage

 Gavrilides is now serving customers inside both restaurants but only at half capacity, a restriction that is making it difficult to stay open even though they are operating with skeletal staffs.
 The Soup Spoon Cafe now has 12 to 15 employees, down from 40 just before the pandemic.

 “It’s literally day to day for us now,” Gavrilides said.
 “I feel let down for everybody.
-I thought by paying my premiums for the past 14 years and it my service was ever interrupted, I would be rescued.
-But I guess that isn’t going to happen now.”
+I thought by paying my premiums for the past 14 years and if my service was ever interrupted, I would be rescued.
+But I guess that isn’t going to happen now.”to

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.